fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 This exercise includes the following tasks:

-1. Review the current version of your banking app,
+1. Review the current version of your banking app.

 1. Create the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` derived classes.